borut-t/BTUtils/README.md

 	- (BOOL)isEmailValid;

-Returns boolean whenever email is valid or not.
+Returns BOOL whenever email is valid or not.

+    - (BOOL)isURLValid;

+Returns BOOL whenever URL is valid or not.

 ### NSData